uzukwujp/knowledgecity-assessment/README.md

 The database schema is managed declaratively.
 The database tables, and schemas can be defined in a kubernetes resource and applied to the mysql database server  using **Schemahero**.
 Schemahero is a kubernetes controller that helps in  managing database schema as kubernetes resources.

+## Observability
+Cilium leverages the power of ebpf to make available enormous metrics.
+With cilium we have access to metrics about our applications, dns, http etc out of box without any form of instrumentation.
+I wrote a terraform module for kube-prometheus-stack to harvest the telemetry data made available by cilium.

+## Security

+cilium also provides layer 3/4 and layer 7 network policy capabilities.
+This allows us define rules to allow only traffic that are necessary.
+Also with terragon we have runtime security that can alert us when malicious acitivity happens within our cluster.

 ## Deploying AWS Resources

 AWS resources are defined using terraform.
 And can be deployed following these steps: